-Keynote at the Stanford Human-centered AI 2023 Fall Conference on New Horizons in Generative AI: Science, Creativity, and Society.
-Video TBC.
+Keynote at the Stanford Human-centered AI 2023 Fall Conference on New Horizons in Generative AI: Science, Creativity, and Society. 📹 Video online.
 Hello, hello, hello!
 Thank you so much for having me here today.
-Believe it or not, it’s actually my … Continue reading Responsibilities of the Pioneer: Generative AI and its Sociotechnical Foundations
+Believe it or not, it’s actually … Continue reading Responsibilities of the Pioneer: Generative AI and its Sociotechnical Foundations

 Keynote for the 40th International Conference on Machine Learning (ICML 2023).
 Links to the Video, and Slides (pdf, 30MB).
 Abstract: This talk talk has a single objective: to advocate for machine learning infused with social purpose.
 Social purpose here is … Continue reading Machine Learning with Social Purpose